yifso/nteract/docs/notes/mythic-group.md

 const optionsWithCurrentValues = allConfigOptions(store.getState());
 ```

+**Example:**
-In case you want to change the key of a config option, you can deprecate the old key:
+In order to change the key of a config option, deprecate the old key with the following code.

 ```javascript
 createDeprecatedConfigOption({
   key: "cursorBlinkRate",